DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 # Get neuron ids to inhibit (sensory neurons in this case)
 silenced_neurons = ic.meta[
     ic.meta['super_class'].isin(['sensory',
                                  'ascending_sensory'])].root_id

 # Calculate influence scores and store them in a Pandas dataframe
 influence_df = ic.calculate_influence(seed_ids, silenced_neurons)
 ```

-Executing the previous script outputs a dataframe with a column of neurons IDs, a column of Boolean entries indicating whether the corresponding neuron is part of the seed group or not and, a column of influence scores relative to the seed neurons.
-Note that even though we selected all sensory neurons in the inhibition group, the 'calculate_influence' routine excludes the seed neurons from being inhibited if they intitially belonged to that group.
+Executing this script returns a dataframe with a column of neurons IDs, a column of Boolean entries indicating whether the corresponding neuron is part of the seed group or not, and a column of influence scores relative to the seed neurons.
+Note that even though we selected all sensory neurons to be inhibited, the `calculate_influence` method ensures that no seed neurons are being inhibited.

 ## Contributing